nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 3. The Server sends a [ConnectToPeer](#server-code-18) response to User B with the same token
 4. User B sends a [PierceFireWall](#peer-init-code-0) to User A with the same token.
 If this succeeds, a connection is established, and User A is free to send peer messages.
-If this fails, User B retries for ~1 minute.
-If this still fails, no connection is possible, and User B proceeds with step 5.
+If this fails, no connection is possible, and User B proceeds with step 5.
 5. User B sends a [CantConnectToPeer](#server-code-1001) to the Server.
 6. The Server sends a [CantConnectToPeer](#server-code-1001) response to User A.
+7. After 20 seconds, user A retries an indirect connection request (step 2) up to three times before giving up.

 ## Peer Init Code 0